raspberrypilearning/apple-vs-tomato/en/step_1.md

 ## What you will make

+You will teach a computer to tell you if you are holding an apple or a tomato.

-Build a better classifier, using more diverse training data.
+Then you will improve the classifier, using more diverse training data.

 **TODO**: Trailer:
 Video of green apple recognised as an apple, a red tomato being recognised as a tomato, but confusion with a red apple.
 More data added.
 New comparisons show better outcomes.